aaronland/go-picturebook/README.md

 ```
 $> ./bin/picturebook -h
-Usage of ./bin/picturebook:
   -border float
     	The size of the border around images. (default 0.01)
   -caption string
     	A valid caption.Caption URI.
 Valid schemes are: cooperhewitt, filename, flickr, none, orthis
   -debug
-    	DEPRECATED: Please use the -verbose flag instead.
+    	DEPRECATED: Please use the -verbose fs.instead.
   -dpi float
     	The DPI (dots per inch) resolution for your picturebook. (default 150)
   -exclude value